bhaskarsaisudheer/bhaskarsaisudheer/README.md

 ---

 ## 💼 Experience

-📊 **Data Science Intern – The Developers Arena**
+📊 **Data Science & Analytics Intern – The Developers Arena**

-* Data cleaning & analysis using Pandas
+- Data cleaning & analysis using Pandas
-* Visualization using Matplotlib
+- Visualization using Matplotlib
-* End-to-end analytics workflow
+- End-to-end analytics workflow

+🤖 **Machine Learning & AI Intern – Skill Dzire**
+- Worked on core Machine Learning and AI concepts with hands-on implementation
+- Built and trained models using Python and libraries like NumPy, Pandas, Scikit-learn
+- Gained practical exposure to data preprocessing, model evaluation, and real-world problem solving

 ---